Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners

 \section{Introduction}

-Motion planning is a fundamental task for autonomous driving, responsible for generating safe, comfortable, and goal-directed trajectories in dynamic traffic environments.
-Achieving these objectives simultaneously remains a significant challenge, as planners must adapt to diverse scenarios and remain explainable to ensure trust and verifiability.
+Motion planning is a fundamental task for autonomous driving, generating safe, comfortable, and goal-directed trajectories in dynamic traffic.
+Achieving these objectives simultaneously remains challenging, as planners must adapt to diverse scenarios while remaining explainable to ensure trust and verifiability.

-Existing motion planning approaches often fall into three main categories.
-Rule-based planners \cite{treiber2000idm, dauner2023pdm} encode human-designed heuristics and constraints to produce predictable and explainable behaviors, but they can struggle to adapt to complex, unstructured, or previously unseen situations.
-Learning-based planners \cite{dauner2023pdm, cheng2024pluto, liao2024diffusiondrive, wang2025flowdrivemoderatedflowmatching, cusumanotowner2025robustautonomyemergesselfplay}, on the other hand, demonstrate strong adaptability by leveraging data-driven models to capture the rich variability of real-world driving.
-However, their decision-making processes are not directly accessible, making it difficult to interpret or verify their outputs---a limitation that impedes their deployment in safety-critical systems.
-Lastly, hybrid approaches \cite{dauner2023pdm, huang2023gameformer, cheng2024pluto} often combine learned planners with rules as a post-processing step.
-These approaches are mostly non-unified and tailored to the individual needs of a specific use case.
+Existing approaches fall into three main categories.
+Rule-based planners \cite{treiber2000idm, dauner2023pdm} encode hand-designed heuristics to produce predictable, explainable behavior, but struggle to adapt to complex, unstructured, or unseen situations.
+Learning-based planners \cite{dauner2023pdm, cheng2024pluto, liao2024diffusiondrive, wang2025flowdrivemoderatedflowmatching, cusumanotowner2025robustautonomyemergesselfplay}, in contrast, adapt well by leveraging data-driven models to capture the variability of real-world driving.
+However, their decision-making is not directly accessible, making outputs hard to interpret or verify---a limitation for safety-critical deployment.
+Hybrid approaches \cite{dauner2023pdm, huang2023gameformer, cheng2024pluto} typically combine learned planners with rules as post-processing, but are mostly non-unified and tailored to a specific use case.

 In this work, we propose a unified framework for motion planning based on arbitration graphs (AGs) \cite{lauer2010cognitive, spieker2025arbitrationgraphs}, which are a structured decision-making mechanism that enables coordination among multiple behavior components.
-We call our framework \textit{Mosaic} (see \cref{fig:motivation}), as it combines heterogeneous planning approaches---much like the art form that assembles diverse pieces into a beautiful, coherent whole that is greater than the sum of its parts.
+We call our framework \textit{Mosaic} (see \cref{fig:motivation}), as it combines heterogeneous planning approaches.
+Much like the art form that assembles diverse pieces into a beautiful, coherent whole that is greater than the sum of its parts.